 On AWS, the primary IaaS to host VMs is Amazon EC2.
-AWS offers the broadest range of instance types among the major cloud providers, with a range of general-purpose VMs, as well as instances tailored to memory, compute and storage.
+Like other major IaaS providers, AWS offers a broad range of instance types among the major cloud providers, with a range of general-purpose VMs and instances tailored to memory, compute and storage.

-Users often combine EC2 with one or more of AWS' data storage services to host an application and the data it requires to operate.
-AWS offers several storage options, including:
+Users often combine EC2 with one or more AWS data storage services to host an application and the data it requires to operate.
+AWS offers several storage options, including the following: